 Mathematics: Pupils have three separate mathematics tests.
 The first paper is the Arithmetic paper which consists of fixed response calculations.
 Paper 2 and Paper 3 are Reasoning papers where pupils are asked multiple-choice questions; true or false questions and some questions that require pupils to explain or justify their answers.
 The questions increase in difficulty throughout the papers.

-What test results information will I receive as a parent?
+What SATs test results information will I receive as a parent?

 Before the end of the summer term, you will receive information about your child’s assessments.
 Some of this information will be based on externally marked tests and some will be purely teacher assessments.

-Schools will receive the test results for pupils on Tuesday 5th July 2022 and will share them will you in the summer term.
+Schools will receive the test results for pupils in July and will share them will you in the summer term.

 In July, your child’s school will share their test results with you.
 Pupils receive a raw score (the score that they got in the test); a scaled score (test scores are converted to scaled scores so that tests can be compared to previous years) and a judgement (whether your child has achieved the expected standard.)